Unique-maximum and conflict-free colorings for hypergraphs and tree graphs: Introduction

 \section{Introduction}

+A hypergraph $H$ is a pair $(V,E)$, where $E$ (the hyperedge set) is a family of non-empty subsets of $V$ (the vertex set).
+A vertex coloring of a hypergraph $H=(V,E)$ is a function $C \colon V \to \Positives$.

-In this paper we study some special vertex colorings of a hypergraph $H=(V,E)$, i.e., functions $C \colon V \to \Positives$.
-Since a hypergraph is a generalization of a graph, it is natural to consider how to generalize traditional vertex coloring of a graph (in which two vertices neighboring with an edge in the graph have to be assigned different colors by the function $C$) to a vertex coloring of a hypergraph.
-Vertex coloring in hypergraphs can be defined in many ways, so that restricting the definition to simple graphs coincides with traditional graph coloring.
+A hypergraph is a generalization of a graph.
+Therefore, it is natural to consider how to generalize proper vertex coloring of a graph to a vertex coloring of a hypergraph.
+(In a proper vertex coloring of a graph, any two vertices neighboring with an edge in the graph have to be assigned different colors by the coloring function $C$.)
+Vertex coloring in hypergraphs can be defined in many ways, so that restricting the definition to simple graphs coincides with proper graph coloring.

 At one extreme, it is only required that the vertices of each hyperedge are not all colored with the same color (except for singleton hyperedges).
 This is called a \emph{non-monochromatic} coloring of a hypergraph.
 The minimum number of colors necessary to color in such a way a hypergraph $H$ is the (non-monochromatic) chromatic number of $H$, denoted by $\chi(H)$.

 At the other extreme, we can require that the vertices of each hyperedge are all colored with different colors.
 This is called a \emph{colorful} or \emph{rainbow} coloring of $H$ and we have the corresponding rainbow chromatic number of $H$, denoted by $\chirb(H)$.

-In this paper we study three types of vertex colorings of hypergraphs that are between the above two extremes.
-The first two have been studied before \cite{ELRS03jo}; the third is new, we use it in our proofs, and it could also be of independent interest.
+In this paper we investigate the following two types of vertex colorings of hypergraphs that are between the above two extremes.

-\begin{defi} A \emph{unique-maximum coloring} of $H=(V,E)$ with $k$ colors is a function $C \colon V \to \{1,\dots,k\}$ such that for each $e \in E$ the \emph{maximum color occurs exactly once} on the vertices of $e$.
+\begin{defi} A \emph{unique-maximum coloring} of $H=(V,E)$ with $k$ colors is a function $C \colon V \to \{1,\dots,k\}$ such that for each $e \in E$ the \emph{maximum color in $e$ occurs exactly once} on the vertices of $e$.
 The minimum $k$ for which a hypergraph $H$ has a unique-maximum coloring with $k$ colors is called the \emph{unique-maximum chromatic number} of $H$ and is denoted by $\chium(H)$. \end{defi}

-\begin{defi} A \emph{conflict-free coloring} of $H=(V,E)$ with $k$ colors is a function $C \colon V \to \{1,\dots,k\}$ such that for each $e \in E$ there is \emph{a color that occurs exactly once} on the vertices of $e$.
+\begin{defi} A \emph{conflict-free coloring} of $H=(V,E)$ with $k$ colors is a function $C \colon V \to \{1,\dots,k\}$ such that for each $e \in E$ there is \emph{a color in $e$ that occurs exactly once} on the vertices of $e$.
 The minimum $k$ for which a hypergraph $H$ has a conflict-free coloring with $k$ colors is called the \emph{conflict-free chromatic number} of $H$ and is denoted by $\chicf(H)$. \end{defi}